Civic and economic well-being serves everyone

 - Parks and recreation, including funding for the new Grizzly Ridge exhibit at the Akron Zoo

 Those are just a few.
-Donor advisors and designated funds contribute an additional $1.6 million in grants to support these and other civic affairs programs they identify.
+In the last year, donor advisors and designated funds contributed an additional $1.7 million in grants to support these and other civic affairs programs.

 Nonprofits interested in applying for a Civic Affairs grant can review deadlines and other important information on our Community Fund Grants page.